accordproject/ergo/docs/Language.md

 ## Types *NEW*

 One either import an existing CTO file, or declare types within Jura itself.

+As we have seen in previous examples, one can refer to types in variable declarations or in functions/clauses signatures.

 Here are atomic types:

 ```
 String                    // Atomic types